MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 > Hello Universe
 > ```
 >
-> Additionally, sicne the `$` character is used in substitution, you will need
+> Additionally, since the `$` character is used in substitution, you will need
 > to escape any instances in your string.
 >
 > ```powershell